garden-io/garden/docs/reference/module-types/helm.md

 # this action config's directory.
 valueFiles: []

 # Whether to set the --atomic flag during installs and upgrades.
+Set to true if you'd like the changes applied to be
-Set to false if e.g. you want to see more information
+# reverted on failure.
+Set to false if e.g. you want to see more information about failures and then manually roll
-# about failures and then manually roll back, instead of having Helm do it automatically on failure.
+# back, instead of having Helm do it automatically on failure.
-atomicInstall: true
+atomicInstall: false

 # The name of another `helm` module to use as a base for this one.
 Use this to re-use a Helm chart across multiple
 # services.
 For example, you might have an organization-wide base chart for certain types of services.